How does fat loss and body composition work on the Carnivore Diet?

 Counting Calories and Macronutrients

-I think being “aware” is better than being “analytical” here.
+Being “aware” is better than being “analytical” here.

 If you are wanting to get really cut.
-Being aware that you need to fulfill the equation: burn more energy then consumed.
+Being aware that you need to fulfill the equation: burn more energy than consumed.
 Generally you just need to substitute in slightly less fatty cuts, and burn some more energy.

 Stalled Weight Loss

 Weight loss is not linear.
 Most people who are focusing on fat loss and have above 10% body fat for males and 15% for females, just need to continue to eat meat and heal.
 They need to throw out the scale and just trust the process.
 Healing can take 3-6 months or a couple years depending on the extent of the damage.
 Focus on good nutrition, health first.
 Then focus on getting stronger and fitter.
 Lift weights, increase your HIIT capacity.
-Stalled fat loss should trigger you to focusing on increasing strength and cardio capacity, not decreasing meat.
+Stalled fat loss should trigger you to focus on increasing strength and cardio capacity, not decreasing meat.